About The Pittsburgh Knit and Crochet &

 The Pittsburgh Knit & Crochet Festival and the Pittsburgh Creative Arts Festival have expanded in order to embrace other forms of fiber art, including quilting, sewing, embroidery, surface design, recycling, weaving, tatting, spinning, wet and needle felting, rug hooking, dyeing, paper crafts and jewelry making.

-Traditional hand crafts have enjoyed a vibrant comeback, thanks in large part to the Internet, where all artists can connect with each other in so many ways (Ravelry, Instagram, Twitter, Facebook, blogs).
-The times, they are a changin’, however the techniques remain the same.
-We honor the old traditions passed down from our mothers and grandmothers and continue to make wonderful things for our families and friends to treasure.
+Handcrafts have enjoyed a vibrant comeback, thanks in large part to the Internet, where all artists can connect with each other in so many ways (Ravelry, Instagram, Twitter, Facebook, Blogs).
+During the pandemic, the positive trends in handmade crafts continued.
+With the ability to zoom with others – many were able to connect without having a geographic barrier.
+While we honor the old traditions passed down from our parents and grandparents, the craft/fiber world is expanding in so any wonderful new ways.